 The festival schedule is packed full of international and Canadian film premieres, press and industry screenings, special events, and of course, red carpets.

-You can take a peek at the schedule here and start planning your festival outings.
-Even if you don’t plan to see any movies, you can enjoy the TIFF season buzz on King Street for free.
+Even if you don’t plan to attend any premieres, you can enjoy the live music, outdoor movies, art, and TIFF season buzz on King Street for free.